hasankoman/n8n-project/README.md

 # n8n-project

 A workflow automation project built using n8n.
-This project's purpose and key features will be detailed here as development progresses.
+This project automates [briefly describe what this project automates].

 ## Features & Key Functionalities

-*This section will be populated with a detailed list of the project's features and functionalities as development progresses.*
+*This section will be populated with a detailed list of the project's features and functionalities as development progresses.*  For example:
+* Feature 1: [Description]
+* Feature 2: [Description]
+* Feature 3: [Description]

 ## Project Structure